Skip to main content

 Purpose

-This project aims to develop a fraction sense intervention for middle school students with or at risk for mathematics difficulties.
+This project aimed to develop a fraction sense intervention for middle school students with or at risk for mathematics difficulties.
 Many middle-school students struggle to develop a basic understanding of fractions.
 Fractions are not only foundational for learning algebra, but facility with fractions also affects daily life functioning (e.g., managing personal finances).
 Unfortunately, many students fail to develop these foundational skills, which can lead to negative educational, vocational, and personal outcomes.
-The current project addresses this need by developing and testing the promise of an intervention to improve fraction learning for sixth-grade students with or at risk for mathematics difficulties.
+The current project addressed this need by developing and testing the promise of an intervention to improve fraction learning for sixth-grade students with or at risk for mathematics difficulties.

 Project Activities